orcca-uwo/MultivariatePowerSeries/doc/TschirnhausenTransformation.md

 ##- The command ~TschirnhausenTransformation(u, a)~ applies the linear
 ##	transformation _x - (1/n)*a_ to 'u', where 'n' is the degree of 'a'
 ##	as a polynomial in the variable 'x'.
 This transformation is called
-##	the Tschirnhausen transformation or the Tschirnhaus transformation
+##	the Tschirnhausen transformation or the Tschirnhaus transformation.
-##	If 'u' is monic, then the output of this call will
+##	If 'u' is monic, then the output of this command produces
-##	produce a univariate polynomial over power series with Puiseux series
+##	a univariate polynomial over power series with Puiseux series
 ##	coefficients such that the monomial of degree 'n-1' is equal to zero.
 ##- The command ~TschirnhausenTransformation(u, a, m)~ applies the linear
 ##	transformation _x - (1/m)*a_ to 'u', with 'a' a univariate polynomial